JuliaML/MLDataUtils.jl/docs/introduction/design.rst

-Furthermore, all the functions and (abstract) types, that are necessary in order for you to be able to provide support for your own custom data-storage-type, are defined in a special light-weight package called
+Furthermore, all the functions and (abstract) types, that are necessary in order for you to be able to provide support for your own custom data-source-type, are defined in a special light-weight package called
 `LearnBase <https://github.com/JuliaML/LearnBase.jl>`_.
 This way package developers need not pollute their ``REQUIRE``